aridjayarecipes/cutesrecipes.web.app/content/post/1724-recipe-of-super-quick-homemade-the-most-perfect-carrot-cake.md

 - "Add a little flour over the raisins"
 - "And now add the carrots and raisins, put it in the oven 25-30 minutes at 180°C"
 - "Now we mix whipped cream with the two teaspoons of Greek yoghurt"
-- "And that's is it you're carrot cake is finish,(for decor I use melted sugar just a ideea)"
+- "And that&#39;s is it you&#39;re carrot cake is finish,(for decor I use melted sugar just a ideea)"
 categories:
 - Recipe
 tags: